Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Introduction

-It is worth noting that what makes this research innovative is that the mentioned results are based solely on the basics of fractal geometry and stochastic process, with no explicit or implicit imposed presuppositions of quantum physics and operator algebra, or manual adjustments by mathematical tools and techniques such as to start with a complex version of (hence non-probabilistic) the Wiener measure or to consider the analytic continuation of the Lagrangian terms, etc., which all have been extensively studied and accomplished before.\footnote{See for example \cite{bodmann, dau, dau2, dau3, and, nelson, cameron1, cameron2, chaichian, ito1, ito2, gelfand, kac}.} Therefore, upon the above proclaim and what we have already obtained elsewhere \cite{varshovi E-H, varshovi}, one may be suspect whether quantum field theories of fundamental interactions of nature have only stochastic and (fractal) geometric sources.
+It is worth noting that what makes this research unique and novel is that the above results are essentially based on the foundations of fractal geometry and the Wiener stochastic process without considering unreliable assumptions about Brownian motion in infinite-dimensional Hilbert spaces such as imposing doubtful terms from operator algebra to the standard Wiener's formula and employing some manual modifications of complex analysis in the Wiener stochastic process\footnote{Such as to start with a complex version of the Wiener measure (which is not a probability or finite measure) or to consider the analytic continuation of the mass term within the Lagrangian density.} which all have been extensively studied and accomplished before.\footnote{See for example \cite{bodmann, dau, dau2, dau3, and, nelson, cameron1, cameron2, chaichian, ito1, ito2, gelfand, kac}.} In other words, the present study is distinct from all previous attempts to work out Feynman's path-integral formalism from the Wiener stochastic process, avoiding their four most prevalent, and dubious-sounding, approaches:\\

+\textbf{1.} \emph{Naively generalizing the standard Wiener measure formula to the intangible process of Brownian motion in an infinite-dimensional Hilbert space.} \textbf{2.} \emph{Carelessly attributing the whole kinetic term of the Lagrangian density to the power of the Gaussian distribution.} \textbf{3.} \emph{Attempting to drag the imaginary number $i$ into the standard formulation of Wiener measure in some incorrect, vague, or enigmatic way.} \textbf{4.} \emph{Generating a custom Lorentz symmetry by manipulating the Gaussian distribution or the role of the invited $i$.}\\

-Whether or not such a viewpoint is correct is a matter that we will not address here.
-But, however, we should emphasize that our study has not been theoretically intended to obtain a mathematical formulation to describe a quantum theory and its peculiar aspects (since we have not employed any presumption from quantum mechanical mathematics) but to work out a stochastic-geometric process that has spontaneously led to the scalar quantum field theory.
-Hence, one may be optimistic that the achieved results of this perusal may help us to perceive and to obtain more profound intuitions about the foundations of quantum physics and fundamental interactions of nature.
+Hence, while no deliberate changes, handcrafted modifications, and probably suspicious tricks have been used to the real analytical framework of the Wiener path-integral formula to arrive at the well-known complex formula of Feynman's path-integral, nevertheless, our achievements produce a mathematically well-defined measure that includes some non-local terms but reflects the whole aspects of the current formulation of scalar quantum field theory.
+In principle, one may be optimistic that the achieved results of this perusal may help us to perceive and obtain more profound intuitions about the foundations of quantum physics and fundamental interactions of nature, including the Yang-Mills fields in the Standard Model and gravity.\footnote{The gravitational fields are studied in \cite{varshovi E-H}, while the Yang-Mills gauge fields are considered in \cite{varshovi}.}